 Far up the other end of Sanibel Island you will find Blind Pass Beach.

-Shelling is a very popular past time in Florida (there is some great shelling in Marco Island for example).
+Shelling is a very popular pastime in Florida (there is also great shelling in Marco Island for example).

 Another activity that is popular on Blind Pass Beach is fishing.
 You can catch a wide range of fish from catfish, to bonnet head sharks at Blind Pass Beach.

 The beach is NOT the best for those who wish to swim.
-In fact, signs actually warm against swimming at Blind Pass Beach due to the currents.
+In fact, signs actually warn against swimming at Blind Pass Beach due to the currents.
 If you wish to swim, it is best to pick elsewhere!

-For this reason and the fact there is no toilets or showers available, we wouldn’t recommend the beach to families.
+For this reason and the fact there are no toilets or showers available, we wouldn’t recommend the beach to families.

 Nearby the lighthouse is a beautiful beach with some nature trails.
 We spotted some great picnic tables at Lighthouse Beach if you are looking for a good spot.